St. Marys River in Sault Ste. Marie, Michigan: Your Link to Adventure

 Boat tours allow visitors to get up close as giant freighters pass through the world-famous Soo Locks.

-The SS Valley Camp
+The SS Valley Camp and Water Street

 From atop the tower, you also can see the SS Valley Camp, a Great Lakes freighter turned into a 6,100-square-meter museum.
 Exhibits include the lifeboats from the SS Edmund Fitzgerald, which sank in 1975 in Lake Superior with a crew of 29 aboard.
 The Valley Camp also holds four 4,500-liter aquariums stocked with fish from the Great Lakes.